cngshow/isaac_rest/API ChangeLog.md

 After an official release, any API change should be done by bumping the major version - and creating new rest paths (/rest/2/, /rest/write/2/)
 If reverse compatibility is required to be maintained, then the rest/1 or rest/write/1 code must remain.

+* 2016/11/29 - 1.9.3:
+    * change update API methods so that they automatically ignore update requests that don't actually change any data.
+Prevents creation of new (identical) versions
+    * fix an issue where passing a UUID data column (instead of a nid) when attempting to update a component nid sememe results in a failure.
+Tim ran into this when trying to update a dialect.
+It will now properly map either a UUID or a nid to a component_nid legacy sememe type.

 * 2016/11/22 - 1.9.2:
     * Change the return type of a concept create call to RestWriteResponseConceptCreate from RestWriteResponse.
 The new type carries back additional information about the various objects created during a concept create.